Ferie/cssCollapse/README.md

-# cssCollapse a simple jQuery plugin that collapse elements of content using CSS3 transitions
+# cssCollapse a simple jQuery plugin that collapses elements of content using CSS3 transitions

 See the [cssCollapse jQuery plugin](http://riccardoandreatta.com/web-app/cssCollapse/example.html) in actions!!!